Rocker Roller Sterling Silver Wallet Chain — Roller Bead Design

 SKU: 2857

-The barrel beads spin between your fingers — smooth, weighted cylinders that rotate freely inside their link housings.
+Smooth, weighted cylinders, the barrel beads spin freely between your fingers inside their link housings.
 The Rocker Roller Sterling Silver Wallet Chain mixes these rolling elements with skull connectors, creating a chain that moves differently than anything flat-linked.
 169 grams of solid .925 silver with a tactile quality most wallet chains don’t have.

 Who This Is Actually For